PriyaNaidu2003/Employee_leave_Tracker/README.md

 Overview

-This Employee Management System is a command-line tool implemented in Bash for managing employee records.
+This Employee Leave Tracker is a command-line tool implemented in Bash for managing employee records.
 It is designed to run in a Linux environment but can also be executed in Git Bash on Windows.

 The system offers the following functionalities: